 The current model uses KNMI'14 climate scenarios for assessing climate risk.
 Since this model was drawn up in 2014, recent developments in the field of climate change have not been taken into account.
 The new version (KNMI'23 climate scenarios) was released in October 2023.
-Corresponding geographical information layers are expected in the second half of 2025 and will be implemented by the Fund when available.
+Corresponding geographical information layers are expected in 2025 and will be implemented by the Fund when available.